StevenTammen/steventammen.com/content/categories/exercise/_index.md

 ### Benefits of exercise

-Once you are only 20 pounds overweight (or something like that), I would advocate toning down the HIIT and starting strength training, so that you get the full range benefits from all kinds of exercise rather than just the benefits from HIIT.
+Once you are only 20 pounds overweight (or something like that), I would advocate toning down the HIIT some and starting strength training too, so that you get the full range benefits from all kinds of exercise rather than just the benefits from HIIT.
 Here's basically what different kinds of exercise get you:

 - Flexibility training: little inherent benefit, but is super important because it makes it so you don't hurt yourself doing everything else (particularly weightlifting and HIIT, although you should always stretch before serious exercise).
 A lot of people also find yoga and such relaxing (stress-reducing).
 - LISS cardio: burns calories, and is good mostly in that it is better than sitting.
 Does not lead to as many cardiovascular changes as moderate intensity cardio and HIIT.
 - Moderate intensity cardio: way more relaxing that HIIT, which usually drains you.
 Makes your heart more aerobically efficient.
 Excellent way to relieve stress.
 - HIIT: excellent way to burn calories.
 Also helps improve cardiovascular health; many of the benefits overlap with moderate intensity cardio, but you get them in less time.
 Does that make it strictly better?
 It's still a good idea to do both, in my opinion.
-(For someone else on the idea, [see here)](https://robertsontrainingsystems.com/blog/long-duration-low-intensity-cardio/).
+(For someone else on the idea, [see here](https://robertsontrainingsystems.com/blog/long-duration-low-intensity-cardio/)).
 Moderate intensity cardio trains you to do somewhat lower intensity for a longer period of time.
 HIIT trains you to do really high intensity for a shorter period of time.
 Different activities, some overlapping benefits, but also some non-overlapping benefits.
 Avoid extremes: do both.
 - Strength training: prevents muscle deterioration as you age, prevents bone fragility as you age, building muscle leads to higher resting metabolic rate making maintenance a breeze if you're already in shape, and building muscle increases self-esteem and confidence way more than anything else.
 (Especially for dudes).
 Getting really shredded is more cardio and diet than lifting though.
 Everyone has ab muscles... but most people have a layer of fat over them.
 To see them well-defined, getting rid of the fat is way more effective than making the ab muscles slightly bigger.

 All exercise is excellent for health, in that it: